Priyankasaggu11929/resume/index.md

 ## Summary

 Resourceful DevOps enthusiast with experience in networking and programming.
 As a summer trainee at [Dgplug](https://dgplug.org/archive/), have set up and managed multiple Linux servers.
-Wrote IaC files to automate the setting up of tightly-secured and SSH-hardened systems/servers.
+Wrote Infrastructure as Code(IaC) to automate setting up of tightly-secured and SSH-hardened systems/servers.
 Working closely under the guidance of mentors from leading upstream open-source projects.

 ## Personal Info